 INFORMATION FOR

-The Office of General Counsel (OGC) provides legal and risk management advice on a variation of matters to the Board of Trustees, the President, university administrators, and faculty and staff acting on behalf of the University.
+The Office of General Counsel (OGC) provides legal and risk management advice on a variety of matters to the Board of Trustees, the President, university administrators, and faculty and staff acting on behalf of the University.

 The OGC provides legal advice and representation to the University, its schools, academic and administrative departments, and its affiliated entities.
 This includes providing advice and counsel to the University’s trustees, officers, administrators, faculty and staff acting in their official capacities on a variety of issues affecting the University.
 The OGC does not represent or advise faculty, staff or students on personal legal matters.
 For personal legal advice, a private attorney should be consulted.